-With just a few days left until Christmas day, you've still got time to nip down to your local book shop and support them in what has been the most difficult year.
-Here are our top picks for books released in 2020 from staff and members alike.
+With just a few days left until Christmas day, you've still got time to nip down to your local book shop and support them in what has been the most difficult couple of years.
+Here are our top picks for books released in 2020/21 from staff and members alike.

 Julian Sayarer, Arcadia Books. £9.99

 Fifty miles wide is not an account that brings to life the physical contours of Israel and Palestine.
 Instead it delves into the author’s experiences of the mental scars that have torn through the land and shaped the people he encounters.
 The conflict and its repercussions on the people living in the Holy Land are the focus, the riding almost incidental.
 It’s the stops between checkpoints, deserts, towns, and cities that the book dwells on.The bicycle does have its place.
 Like in any cycling travelogue, it is the key granting entry to places and discussions that other forms of transport would render impossible, and as the reader you benefit from this view and the author’s insight.

 It’s clear the author had a clear idea of what he would encounter: oppression of a people, division, and conflict.
 In part, his travels in both countries confirm his fears, making for a challenging trip, filled with frustration at the hardships and difficulties of others he encountered.
 Julian’s own difficulties are treated almost trivially in comparison.
 Don’t take Fifty Miles Wide at face value, though.
 To paraphrase the author: this book is like food and needs digesting.
 If you don’t chew it over, you’ll get problems in your guts.
 Sam Jones